 Pitching

-Comprehensive 2026 season analysis generated by Claude AI from stats data.
+Comprehensive 2026 season analysis generated by Claude AI from stats data (as of Jul 6, 2026).

 Older games on the left, most recent on the right.
 Color shows how they played.